jmne/ps-housetech-website/website/docs/calendar/wiki.md

 # Calendar

-This documentation provides detailed steps on how to connect to an Exchange server and build a calendar API endpoint based on the provided Python files in PS HouseTech Backend GitLab: `exchange.py`, `route.py` and `run.py`.
+This documentation provides detailed steps on how to connect to Exchange server and build a calendar API endpoint to get calendar data of rooms from Exchange Server

 ## Getting Started
 To get started, we need to finish following steps: